Sabas Saleel

 Shahabaz Saleel (born 31 May 1990) is an Indian footballer who plays for All India Sevens side Fifa Manjeri.
 Prior to now he played for Indian Football clubs Viva Kerala FC a first time and ONGC.
 He is known for his crossing ability, and his work ethic leadership.

 Club career

 Early career

 Saleel started his career at Tata Football Academy which is India's best footballing academy.
 He did not manage to graduate Tata but still went on to sign for Viva Kerala FC in 2007.

 ONGC

-While Saleel was at ONGC F.C. whom he signed for in 2008 he made a name for himself as well as establishing himself as one of the best young defenders in India.
-Although he only managed four games at ONGC FC it was Saleel's performance in the reserves that caught the eye of people.
+While Saleel was at ONGC F.C. who he signed with in 2008, he drew praise as one of the best young defenders in India.
+Although he only managed four games at ONGC FC, it was Saleel's performance in the reserves that generated the most attention.

 Chirag United Kerala

 On 21 July 2011 Saleel reportedly signed with Kerala club Chirag United Club Kerala for the second time in his career.
 He scored his first goal for the club on 24 November 2011 against Pailan Arrows on the I-League.